 8. Ezekiel Kemboi, 2004, Anthens

 By the time the Athens Olympics rolled in, no one could quite explain Kenya’s success at the 3,000m steeplechase.
 Certainly the lean bodies adept at training in high altitude improved lung capacity, but there really wasn’t any biologically interesting facts to go by.
 Even that talk about genetic edge had faded away.
 At the Athens Summer Games the Kenyan runners would introduce the world to a new concept of team racing per-excellence.
 All things fell into place in Athens.
-Koech had kept the pace throughout, Kemboi and Brimin Kipruto, now only 19 years, keeping close, always running together.
-Koech, their skipper, surged the pace gradually and by the close of the fifth lap it was three Kenyans in the first four.
-At the last water jump Kemboi seemed more concerned with making it a sweep rather than winning gold as he gestured Kipruto and Koech to keep up with him as he led them to Kenya’s second full medal sweep at the steeplechase.
+Koech had kept the pace throughout, Kemboi and Brimin Kipruto, now only 19 years old, keeping close, always running together.
+Koech, the pacer, surged the pace gradually and by the close of the fifth lap it was three Kenyans in the first four.
+At the last water jump Kemboi seemed more concerned with making it a ‘1-2-3’ rather than winning gold as he gestured Kipruto and Koech to keep up with him as he led them to Kenya’s second full medal sweep at the steeplechase.
 It was now beyond doubt that Kenyans were acers of the 3,0000m steeplechase.

 9. Brimin Kipruto, 2008, Beijing

 The outcome of the Beijing Games was rather unexpected!
 Ezekiel Kemboi, the defending champion, had got into the finals as the race favourite, with Brimin Kipruto pitted to take silver.
 The two favorites ran in different patterns but their distinctions always leveled by their intelligence and physical attributes to win the 3000m steeplechase.
-No one had taken particular interest in French runner towering over the rest of the field at the start.
+No one took particular interest in the French runner towering over the rest of the field at the start.
 He was about to make headlines in 9 minutes.
 Only one athlete had ever won multiple Olympics steeplechases ( Volmari Iso-Hollo, 1932 and 1936) and the world was in anticipation.
 Kipchoge Keino had of course won Olympic medals in disparate distance running events.
 True to form, Kemboi got off to a sprinting start but quickly settled within the lead pack.
 The stature of the Kenyans at the sound of the final bell had all the tell-tale signs of another clean sweep, if they could somehow shake-off the tall Mahiedine Mekhissi-Benabbad.
 In the customary injection of pace at the final lap, Mekhissi was unrelenting and stood his ground keeping up with the pack of Kenyans in a nail biting dash to the finish that almost disrupted Kenya’s record.
 Mekhissi finished second, only 15th of a second behind Kipruto who won gold.

 10. Ezekiel Kemboi, 2012, London

 Kemboi who had only managed to finish seventh at the Beijing Olympics, his worst performance on the global stage, was desperate to expunge that memory.
 Kipruto had also proven his pedigree at the events as had the tall Mekhissi with confidence written all over his face.
 Kemboi would regain his form and winning ways in London.
 While there is little science to give away any clues in figuring out the perfect steeplechase runner, much of the aptitude comes from training.
 According to Ezekiel Kemboi, the more you train, the more you increase your adroitness to both consume and effectively utilize oxygen.
 World class athletes have training regiments most of us would consider exigent.
 Training in a region that has produced so many champions has its benefits too.
 Kemboi also had the benefit of being trained by Moses Kiptanui.
 While steeplechasers are obviously specialists of endurance, longevity seems to the weak point, but not for Kemboi.
-Mutai, the youngest of the Kenyans, injected speed in the fifth lap to spread the field, Kemboi and Kipruto keeping relatively close.
+Mutai, the youngest of the Kenyans, injected speed in the fifth lap, to spread the field, Kemboi and Kipruto keeping relatively close.
 Kipruto would unfortunately stumble in the sixth lap, leaving him a lot of catching up to do and dashing the hopes of a third clean medal sweep.
 In the final lap, Kemboi assuredly took the race away sprinting the entire lap with a mastery pace, arms up with 10m to go.

 11. Conseslus Kipruto, 2012, Rio de Janeiro